 Alex Budzynski is a Campus News Editor for the Newswire.
 He is a sophomore public relations major from Fairfax, Va

 With empty plates and full stomachs, the post-Thanksgiving dinner lull dragged on.
 As I was thinking to myself, “I really should not have gone back for a second helping,” my thoughts were interrupted by my name.
-A conversation about the semester followed, and I somehow began explaining how I am sometimes expected to introduce myself with my preferred pronouns in groups or classes.
+A conversation about the semester followed, and I somehow began explaining how I am sometimes expected to introduce myself with my pronouns.

-It turns out what I thought was a rather docile statement was rather contentious.
-That old saying — ‘don’t talk about religion or politics at the dinner table’ — quickly went out the window.
+Turns out that what I thought was a rather docile statement was rather contentious.
+The semi-awkward conversation reaffirmed the old sentiment, ‘you don’t talk about religion or politics at the dinner table’ — especially the Thanksgiving table.

 More than anything, the subsequent discussion helped me to understand how important it is to introduce yourself with your pronouns.
 While I know this is not the norm for everyone, let me convince you it should be.

 Very simply, pronouns operate the same way a name does, serving as an identifier that lets people know who you are.
 Just like you would not want to be called the wrong name, you should not refer to someone else with the wrong pronouns.